 Water systems, including hydronic radiators, fan coils, and radiant pipes, have the advantage pipes are much smaller than HVAC forced air ducts, and therefore easier to install without damaging historically important features.
-If the site has historic hydronic radiators, they can often be restored.
+If the site has historic hydronic radiators, it can often be restored.

 Water systems, however, come with the risk of hidden leaks and burst pipes, both of which can damage surrounding areas or introduce moisture to delicate collections.

 Central air systems allow for a high degree of climate control, and many can have their condensers located outside, minimizing how equipment affects building space.
 Any benefits from an external condenser are mitigated, however, by the potential for causing severe damage to the structure’s appearance during installation.